Magento Security Guide

 Pro Tip

 We encourage every website owner to isolate their hosting accounts to mitigate the risk of cross-site contamination, one of the leading causes of website reinfections.
+See our guide to securing your VPS environment with PHP-FPM.

 It is highly recommended that you research reliable hosting providers for your Magento website.
 You can initiate a conversation with potential hosting providers to ask them about their approach to security.